school-brainhack/school-brainhack.github.io/content/en/modules/introduction_to_terminal/index.md

 **Exercise 6: List filenames matching a pattern**
-When run in the molecules directory, which ls command(s) will produce this output?
+When run in the proteins directory, which ls command(s) will produce this output?

     ethane.pdb methane.pdb